Love Calculator guide

 Best uses

-• Play a harmless name-match game with friends.
+• Play a harmless name-match game with friends or a group chat.

 • Use a novelty calculator without pretending it is real compatibility science.